Timezones and locales in Airtable

 )

-Yes it is.
-For some context, Epoch time is defined as "the number of seconds that have elapsed since January 1, 1970 (midnight UTC/GMT), not counting leap seconds (in ISO 8601: 1970-01-01T00:00:00Z).
-Literally speaking the epoch is Unix time 0 (midnight 1/1/1970), but 'epoch' is often used as a synonym for 'Unix time'.
+Yes.
+For some context, Epoch time is when the number of seconds that have elapsed since January 1, 1970 (midnight UTC/GMT), not counting leap seconds (in ISO 8601: 1970-01-01T00:00:00Z).

-So, if you have a number of records containing Epoch / Unix times expressed as raw seconds, you can use a DATEADD() function in a formula field to convert that to a more friendly date by adding however many seconds (as specified by your epoch time string) to 1/1/1970.
+So, if you have a number of records containing Epoch or Unix times expressed as raw seconds, you can use a DATEADD() function in a formula field to convert that to a more friendly date by adding however many seconds (as specified by your epoch time string) to 1/1/1970.

 Alternatively, you may want to convert a date into Epoch / Unix time.
 For that, you would instead want to use a DATETIME_DIFF() function.
 The formula would look like this: DATETIME_DIFF({Friendly time}, "1/1/1970", "seconds")